arodriguez82/School_District_Analysis/README.md

 - The charts provided below show how the test scores affected Thomas High School's position in the Top/Bottom list of schools.
 Once in the Top 5, the updated scores dropped Thomas High School into the bottom 5.

-Top 5 Schools Chart:
+Initial Ranking of Top 5 Schools Chart:
 ![Initial_Top_5_Chart](https://github.com/arodriguez82/School_District_Analysis/blob/master/Analysis%20Charts/Initial_Top_5.png?raw=true)

-Bottom 5 Schools Chart:
+Updated Ranking of Bottom 5 Schools Chart:
 ![Bottom_5_Schools_Chart](https://github.com/arodriguez82/School_District_Analysis/blob/master/Analysis%20Charts/Bottom_5_Schools.png?raw=true)

 - Due to removing ninth-grade scores, Math and Reading were not able to be calculated for Thomas High School.
 The following charts display the impact this had on Scores by School Spending, Scores by School Size and Scores by School Type.
 For the initial values, refer to the previous analysis or navigate to the Analysis Charts for reference.